Skip to main content

 ParameterDescriptionSupports TokensDefaultRequired

 SQL QueryThe SQL query you want to execute on the database.
-While the query does accept tokens, we recommend using the Bind Tokens parameter in order to avoid any potential SQL injection exploits.YesUnsetYes
+It's recommended to use the Bind Tokens parameter to avoid potential SQL injection.YesUnsetYes

 Output Parameters Reference